peetrike/PWAddins/Docs/en-US/Update-LocalModule.md

 ### System.Management.Automation.PSModuleInfo, String or None

-This command can take moduleinfo from pipeline to process
+This command can take moduleinfo objects from pipeline to process.

 ## OUTPUTS